 - Do not let clean eating make you anxious or depressed if you couldn’t stick to it.
 We are humans after all, and sometimes, we need a little piece of snack or pastry to feel good.

 Clean eating is a healthy eating and lifestyle concept that we encourage you to take up.
-But, with it comes the responsibility of eating mindfully.
-Choose good food, local fruits and veggies, and avoid trans fats, and you will be all good.
+It comes with the responsibility of eating mindfully.
+Choose good, local foods when possible and avoid trans fats.
+You will be all good.

 Nothing is set on stone, as they say.
 And today’s clean eating concept might get wiped away by a new nutrition revolution tomorrow.
 So, test and see if clean eating is something that you really enjoy and if it works for you.
-Consult your doctor, and if you get a green signal, go ahead and try it out.
+Consult your doctor and dietitian, and if you get a green signal, go ahead and try it out.
 Cheers!

 If you have any questions, please feel free to ask in the comments box below.